victor-buridard-prl/adoptAChristmasTree/README.md

 ## Setup

-- `sh start.sh` from the root directory
+- `sh setup.sh` from the root directory
 - `sh start.sh` from the root directory
 - Go to localhost:8080 to access the host SPA
 - You can login with username `Santa` and password `Xmas`